-Learn more about the Ambassadors Program.
+Register for and learn more about the Ambassadors Program.

 On-Campus Information Session

 If you are interested in visiting MIT Sloan, we offer an on-campus information session with Admissions representatives.
-Come and learn makes MIT Sloan unique, the ins-and-outs of the MIT Sloan MBA application process, and take advantage of the opportunity to ask questions.
+Come and learn what makes MIT Sloan unique, the ins-and-outs of the MIT Sloan MBA application process, and take advantage of the opportunity to ask questions.